 Figure 9: Terminal digit distributions for the (in)congruent means and standard deviations, aggregated across all Many Labs 3 datasets or across the datasets fabricated by the participants.

 well.
-Based on these aggregate digit distributions, it seems like the classification based on the terminal digit analyses will not be able to differentiate between genuine- and fabricated data particularly well.11
+Based on these aggregate digit distributions, it seems like the classification based on the terminal digit analyses will be poorly equipped to differentiate between genuine- and fabricated data .11

-The AUROC results indicate that using terminal digit analyses is also at best on par with chance level classification of genuine- and fabricated data.
+The AUROC results indeed show that terminal digit analyses perform close to chance level in distinguishing genuine- and fabricated data.
 More specifically, for the incongruent standard deviations, AUROC = 0.511, 95% CI [0.343-0.679]; congruent means, AUROC = 0.383, 95% CI [0.222- 0.543]; incongruent means, AUROC = 0.387, 95% CI [0.226-0.548]; congruent standard deviations, AUROC = 0.401, 95% CI [0.241-0.562].
-The terminal digit analysis classified at most 2 of the 28 fabricated datasets as fabricated (and 2 of the 21 genuine data as fabricated).
+The terminal digit analysis classified at most 2 of the 28 fabricated datasets as being fabricated (and 2 of the 21 genuine data as being fabricated).

 Variance analysis